SER516-S18/ProjectFour_Team7/README.md

 ## How to Run Project

+    USE JDK verion 1.9 TO RUN THE JAR

     java -jar client.jar

 ## How to Run Client in JS

+    USE JDK verion 1.9 TO RUN THE JAR

     1. Run Client using java -jar client.jar
     2. Open EmoCOmposer by clicking on the "Open EmoComposer" button.